Admission deadlines: Fall: January 7th - Fellowship & Application Deadline

 Students may choose either a language or an appropriate analytical option to fulfill the tool requirement.

-The language option may be completed by fulfilling the language proficiency requirement for ESIA’s non-regional programs**.
-Additional information about the language proficiency requirements is available from the academic advisor.
+The language option can be completed by fulfilling the language proficiency requirement for ESIA’s non-regional programs.
+Additional information about the language proficiency requirements is available from the academic advisor. *

 Analytical option—This option may be fulfilled by demonstrating proficiency with a minimum grade of B in a graduate-level methods course.
-It may be met by taking one of the following.
-Other courses may be counted toward this requirement with approval of the Program Director:
+It may be met by taking one of the courses listed below.
+Other courses can count toward this requirement if approved by the program director.

 GEOG 6304Geographical Information Systems I